lindseytam/LT_thesis/code/EKF_Meskin/Meskin_Matlab/README.md

-## Folders in this directory
+## Implementing Meskin using the EKF

+This example implements the system in a paper written by [Meskin](https://drive.google.com/file/d/1PYTPskAWuQ-HrS7cBfBXQ_-OeJp-do8H/view?usp=sharing) that models the pathway of the body's metabolites.
 There are 3 folders in this directory: `states`, `one param`, and `four param`.
-Each of these foldeers implements the EKF as applied to the system described by [Meskin](https://drive.google.com/file/d/1PYTPskAWuQ-HrS7cBfBXQ_-OeJp-do8H/view?usp=sharing).
 Below is a brief description of each folder:

 * The `states` folder contains EKF code for doing state estimation.
 Within the code itself, you can change how many/which states are being measured.
 There are comments within the code that describes how to do this.